Ricky Moorhouse

 Verify that everything works as expected

-• Use the "Try now" section to invoke the API
+• Use the "Try now" feature to invoke the API and verify it works

-• Ensure the configsync job has had time to complete successfully for each region
+• Check logs to ensure the ConfigSync job has completed successfully for each region

 Possible next steps

-• Configure global load balancing to route customers to the closest location automatically.
+• Implement global load balancing to automatically route customers to the closest region based on their location

 Product Academy for Teams - San Jose